 Old Home Chicken Pot Pie with a Modern Twist

-In a large skillet saute the following:
+In a large skillet, saute the following:

-3 Tablespoons of olive oil
+3 Tbsp of olive oil

 1 Medium onion, chopped